List of Neon Genesis Evangelion films: Neon Genesis Evangelion: Death & Rebirth

-Evangelion:Death(True) screened on the Japanese satellite TV channel WOWOW; this second cut of Evangelion:Death was re-edited by Masayuki, who held multiple creative roles throughout the franchise's production, removing some of the extra footage new to the feature.
+Evangelion: Death (True)^{2} screened on the Japanese satellite TV channel WOWOW; this second cut of Evangelion:Death was re-edited by Masayuki, who held multiple creative roles throughout the franchise's production, removing some of the extra footage new to the feature.
 This was released on home video for the first time as part of the Archives of Evangelion DVD box set on August 26, 2015.

 The second section, Evangelion: Rebirth, consists of approximately 24 minutes of entirely new animation that would eventually form the first third of the alternate ending film The End of Evangelion, released four months later as the second stage in the Neon Genesis Evangelion: Death & Rebirth project.
 Serving as a preview while End was still in production, Rebirth only covers the initial preparations of the Human Instrumentality Project and the invasion of the Geofront by the JSSDF, ending with the arrival of the Mass Production Evas.
 Because of its unfinished state, there are differences between Rebirth and the portion of the finished The End of Evangelion it covers.
 These differences include editing, shots that were later re-drawn entirely, and soundtrack cues that were replaced or further edited.
-The section ends with credits accompanied by the song Tamashii No Refrain by Yoko Takahashi.
+The section ends with credits accompanied by the song "Soul's Refrain" by Yoko Takahashi.

 Death and Rebirth were co-produced by Kadokawa Shoten, Gainax, TV Tokyo, Sega, and Toei Company.